gnolang/gno/gnoland/docs/peace.md

 votes.
 In democracy, this is not allowed because the vote could be bought to infringe upon the rights of other people.

-What do you do when the chain's own core contributors proposes a proposal that you judge damages the integrity of the system?
+What do you do when the chain's own core contributors propose a proposal that you judge damages the integrity of the system?
 I think that's a good time to create a fork of the hub's ATOM distribution led by a new development team.
 Sometimes this option is the only option because of safety concerns, and this